ambientkit/ambient/README.md

   - pages or API endpoints
   - content for HTML head, content, navigation, footer, etc.

-A pluginmanager is included that allows you to:
+A [pluginmanager plugin](plugin/pluginmanager/pluginmanager.go) is included that allows you to:
   - Enable/disable a plugin
   - Grant permissions to a plugin
   - Modify the settings for a plugin